Get instant quote

 What are the advantages of snap-fitting with 3D printing?

-While injection molding is often seen as the more robust way to produce snap-fit joints, 3D printing is a viable alternative (and even a go-to) with the right design and materials.
+While injection molding is often the more robust method for production snap-fit joints, 3D printing is a viable alternative with the right design and material.

 3D printed enclosures with a snap-fit construction